 Right to erasure: You may also request that your personal data is erased if e.g. the personal data is no longer necessary for the purposes for which it was collected or otherwise processed, you object to the processing of your personal data, in accordance with your right to object as set out above and we do not have an overriding legitimate interest, if the personal data have been processed unlawfully by us, or your personal data have to be erased in order to be compliant with a legal obligation under applicable data protection legislation.

-Right to Data Portability: If you request access to personal data about you that yourself have provided to us and if the personal data is being processed automatically and in accordance with a contract between you and us, you may request that the personal data is provided in a structured, commonly used and machine-readable format and you may also request that the personal data is transmitted to another controller, if this is technically feasible.
+Right to Data Portability: If you request access to personal data about you that yourself have provided to us and if the personal data is being processed automatically and in accordance with a contract between you and us, you may request that the personal data is provided in a structured, commonly used and machine-readable format and you may also request that the personal data is transmitted to another controller if this is technically feasible.

 Right to withdraw your consent: In cases where the processing is based on your consent, you have the right to withdraw your consent to such processing at any time.

-If you have any complaints about how we process your personal data, have questions related to your rights or would like further information, please contact us at any time at the following email-address: [email@example.com.
+If you have any complaints about how we process your personal data, have questions related to your rights or would like further information, please contact us at any time at the following email address: [firstname.lastname@example.org.

 You always have the right to lodge a complaint with the relevant supervisory authority in particular where you live, work or where an alleged infringement of the GDPR has occurred.
 You can find the relevant authority in your country here: http://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm.
-For Sweden more information can be found at Sweden: the supervisory Datainspektionen's web page www.datainspektionen.se.
+For Sweden, more information can be found at Sweden: the supervisory Datainspektionen's web page www.datainspektionen.se.

 2. Collection of information

 We collect information from you when you contact us via the webpage, by phone or sending us an email.
-The information collected is the data that you provide us with, including but not limited to your name, e-mail address, your phone number, home address, and / or credit card information.
+The information collected is the data that you provide us with, including but not limited to your name, e-mail address, your phone number, home address, and/or credit card information.

 Furthermore, when you visit our website, we automatically receive and save information from your computer and browser through "cookies", including your IP address, software and hardware information, operating system and browser type and the requested page.

-We will also collect your contact details (e.g. name, email address and telephone number), job title and other information that you or your company have provided to us, if you are an employee or other representative of a company that has, have had or enters into a commercial relationship with us or if you are a sole trader that has a commercial relationship with us (such persons are referred to as "Representatives" and such commercial partners are referred to as "Commercial Partners").
+We will also collect your contact details (e.g. name, email address and telephone number), job title and other information that you or your company have provided to us if you are an employee or other representative of a company that has, has had or enters into a commercial relationship with us or if you are a sole trader that has a commercial relationship with us (such persons are referred to as "Representatives" and such commercial partners are referred to as "Commercial Partners").

 3. Purpose with the processing and legal basis

 - enable us to carry out our service, e.g. administering and delivering the product you or the Commercial Partner, purchased from us and assist you as an individual or a Representative with any questions in relation to a purchase.
-This use of your personal data is based on (i) performance of a contract with you (if you are an individual or a sole trader) and we use the data to fulfill our contractual obligations and make use of our rights or (ii) our legitimate interest (if you are a Representative) to fulfil the contractual relationship with the Commercial Partner and make use of our rights;
+This use of your personal data is based on (i) performance of a contract with you (if you are an individual or a sole trader) and we use the data to fulfil our contractual obligations and make use of our rights or (ii) our legitimate interest (if you are a Representative) to fulfil the contractual relationship with the Commercial Partner and make use of our rights;

-- administer and respond to requests or questions from you if you as individual or as a Representative contact us by email or phone (if you have provided them to us).
+- administer and respond to requests or questions from you if you as an individual or as a Representative contact us by email or phone (if you have provided them to us).
 This use of your personal data is based on our legitimate interest to respond to you or handle your requests;

 - if you are a Representative, send you information about our products or services by e-mail (if you or the Commercial Partner have provided us with your e-mail address) unless you have asked us not to.
 This use of your personal data is based on our legitimate interest to market our products and services;